 The air pressure should be set to 80 psi.
-The air pressure is adjusted using the control unit on the regulator, located in the rear pneumatics panel.
+The air pressure is adjusted using the control unit on the regulator, located on the right side of the machine.

 4.4.3.
 Maintaining the Pneumatic Oil

 The oil flow rate is factory-adjusted and does not require maintenance.